planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 Based on the data you receive each frame you can then decide what you want your units to do.
 To do this, you need to use the second parameter in the method ```process(StateUpdate stateUpdate, Api api)``` called ```api```.
 The methods that you call on ```api``` object tell the game engine what you want to do with your units.
 You can move your units forward, backward, rotate them or make them shoot.

-*Learn more: [Api](/api/#api-object)*

-{{< note title="Calling Api methods" >}}
-When you want to tell the game engine that you wan't your unit to do something, it is enough to call the appropriate ```api``` method only once.
+When you want to tell the game engine that you want your unit to do something, it is enough to call the appropriate ```api``` method only once.
 For example if you want your unit to move forward, you should only call ```api.setThrustSpeed()``` method once.
 Then the unit will move forward by itself until you tell it to stop.

-{{< /note >}}
+*Learn more: [Api](/api/#api-object)*

-Don't worry if all of this doesn't make much sence, just keep on reading.
-When you will see the examples below you will quickly understand what is going on.
+Don't worry if all of this doesn't make much sense, just keep on reading.
+When you will continue with the tutorial you will quickly understand what is going on.
 Anyway, we are ready to start writing some code!

  <div style="text-align:center"><img src="/gifs/so-it-begins.gif" alt="So it begins"  width="30%"/></div>